SEED-platform/seed-website/docs/user_doc_inventory.md

     The Property Detail view is the default view that is displayed when clicking the "information" icon in the List view.

     * **Actions:** The actions pulldown list has many options, which can be selected to perform those actions on the property currently being viewed.
 One of the more useful options to select after importing data is the last option "Only Show Populated Columns".
-This will cause only those fields with data in them to be displayed and the selected Column Profile List will be udpated with this information.
+This will cause only those fields with data in them to be displayed and the selected Column Profile List will be updated with this information.

     * **Cycle:** This view is organized by **Cycle**, which can be selected from the Cycle pulldown list.
     * **Labels:** This view also shows the labels associated with this building.
-    * **Access Level Instance Information:** if the Access Level Heirarchy is used, the appropriate information will be displayed here.
+    * **Access Level Instance Information:** if the Access Level Hierarchy is used, the appropriate information will be displayed here.
     * **Column List Profile:** The defined column list profiles, which control the fields displayed and their order, can be selected from the pulldown list.

     The table shown in the main section of the Detail view has the following columns:

     * **Field:** Shows each field in the database for this record
     * **Main:** This is the merged data based on the history of data imported, shown in the columns to the right of the Main column
     * **History of imported files:** The columns to the right of Main show all the files that have been imported that added data to this property.
-The order of import is from left to right, so the latest imprted data will be the first column to the right of Main, and the first import will be the far right column.
+The order of import is from left to right, so the latest imported data will be the first column to the right of Main, and the first import will be the far right column.
 There is a scroll bar to scroll to the right if there have been many imports.
     * **Highlighted lines:** The lines that have different data in them from previous imports, and that have been merged into Main, will be highlighted in yellow

     ![alt_text](images/inventory_property_detail.png)